trixi-framework/TrixiBottomTopography.jl/docs/src/structure.md

 \end{aligned}
 ```

-To get a better idea of the constructor functions, we are taking a look at example [rhine\_data\_bicubic-nak.jl](https://github.com/maxbertrand1996/TrixiBottomTopography.jl/blob/main/examples/rhine_data_bicubic-nak.jl) of this repo which reads in two dimensional bottom topography data from a `.txt` file and does a bicubic B-spline interpolation with not-a-knot end condition and smoothing of the data.
+To give a better idea of the constructor functions, we consider the example [rhine\_data\_bicubic-nak.jl](https://github.com/maxbertrand1996/TrixiBottomTopography.jl/blob/main/examples/rhine_data_bicubic-nak.jl) of this repo.
+This example reads in two dimensional bottom topography data from a `.txt` file and
+creates a bicubic B-spline interpolation with not-a-knot end condition
+and smoothing of the data.

 ```julia
 # Include packages